stackgl/glsl-lighting-walkthrough/README.md

 - Oren-Nayar diffuse for rough surfaces
 - phong reflectance model for specular highlights

 It is not intended as a full-blown beginner's guide, and assumes prior knowledge of WebGL and stackgl rendering.
+Although it is implemented with stackgl, the same concepts and shader code could be used in ThreeJS and other frameworks.

 If you have questions, comments or improvements, please [post a new issue](https://github.com/stackgl/glsl-lighting-walkthrough/issues).